 Ms. Brewster: Thank you, Mr. Speaker.
-Good morning to everybody in Nunavut, and like the Member from Iqaluit-Manirajak, I sincerely hope that everybody made it home safely in yesterday's blizzard.
+Good morning to everybody in Nunavut, and like the member from Manirajak, I sincerely hope that everybody made it home safely in yesterday's blizzard.

+Thank you again, Mr. Speaker.
 My questions today are for the Minister responsible for the Workers' Safety and Compensation Commission.

 I want to follow up today on issues that I raised with the minister during our recent fall sitting.
-As the minister is aware, I formerly had the honour of serving as Nunavut's worker representative on the Governance Council of the Workers' Safety and Compensation Commission, and I am happy to take the opportunity to pay tribute to the good work that is done by the commission here in Iqaluit, other communities, and in the other territory.
+As the minister is aware, I formerly had the honour of serving as Nunavut workers' representative on the Governance Council of the Workers' Safety and Compensation Commission.
+I am happy to take the opportunity to pay tribute to the good work that is done by the commission here in Iqaluit, other communities, and in the other territory.
 It's really nice to see some of the employees here today.

 Mr. Speaker, as the member is aware, the Workers' Safety and Compensation Commission has been undertaking consultations over the past three years on major and significant changes to the current pension system for workplace injuries and illnesses.

-During our recent fall sitting, the minister confirmed that she will be introducing legislation in this House during the upcoming 2023-24 fiscal year, to give the facts to these changes.
+During our recent fall sitting, the minister confirmed that she will be introducing legislation in this House during the upcoming 2023-24 fiscal year to give effect to these changes.

-For the benefit of Nunavut workers and employees who are following our proceedings today can the minister summarize the major changes that she is proposing to make to the current pension system?
+For the benefit of Nunavut workers and employees who are following our proceedings today, can the minister summarize the major changes that she is proposing to make to the current pension system?
 Thank you, Mr. Speaker.

 Speaker: Hon.
-Minister responsible for the Workers' Safety and Compensation Commission, Mr. Nakashuk.
+Minister responsible for the Workers' Safety and Compensation Commission, Ms. Nakashuk.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I thank the member for the question.

-(interpretation ends) I am happy that you asked that question, because I know with the consultation, it was way due to have that review done.
-I know a number of employers waited on that, to see how the results are.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for the question. (interpretation ends) I am happy you asked that question because I know, with the consultation, it was way due to have that review done and I know a number of employers waited on that to see how the results are.

-With the recommendations that were brought forward from those consultations, the intent of the new pension system was to really create the modern and sustainable approach to compensations that reflect the impact and a permanent medical impairment can have on claimants' long-term ability was one of the major ones, and the current pension system provides non-economic loss on only by providing pension for permanently impaired workers based on solely their percentage of full-body impairment and earnings at the time.
+With the recommendations that were brought forward from those consultations, the intent of the new pension system is to really create the modern and sustainable approach to compensations that reflect the impact that a permanent medical impairment can have on a claimant's long-term ability was one of the major ones, and the current pension system provides non-economic loss only by providing pension for permanently impaired workers based on solely their percentage of full-body impairment and earnings at the time.

-The other one that was mentioned in that recommendation was a proposal pension system will move to WSCC to dual system.
-So that provides non-economic loss benefit and long-term benefit earnings loss benefit.
-Last, from that, currently WSCC is currently working only working... only Workers' Compensations Board in Canada has a pension system that provides pension benefits based solely on percentage of permanently medical impairments.
+The other one that was mentioned in the recommendation was the proposed pension system will move to the WSCC to a dual system, so that provides non-economic loss benefits and long-term earnings loss benefits.

+Last, from that, currently the WSCC is the only workers' compensation board in Canada that has a pension system that provides pension benefits based solely on percentage of permanent medical impairment.

-So those were the major ones that were brought forward from that report. (interpretation) Thank you, Mr. Speaker.
+Those were the major ones that were brought forward from that report. (interpretation) Thank you, Mr. Speaker.